klorealf/implement-enumerable-challenge/README.md

 ```
 *Figure 1*.
 Example using `Enumerable#reject`.

-But I could also use `#reject` with a collection of arrays to reject the arrays with more than five elements.
+But we could also use `#reject` with a collection of arrays to reject the arrays with more than five elements.
 Or with a collection of ... well, a collection of any objects ...

 We use the blocks to define the specifics for how the enumerable method should run.
 Each element in the collection is passed to the block, and the block is evaluated.
 In Figure 1, `1`, `2`, and `3` were each passed to the block as `number`.
 Of course, each method will do something different with the values returned from the block.